marwask/bike-power-meter/README.md

 The final version has to have a cover for strain gauges and for an additional printed circuit board.

 # Calibration
 There are two different stages of calibration.
 The first is to set a conversion factor from scale points to kg, the second is to set current offset to measure force.
 The initial calibration must be carried out before the first use.
 In "config.h" file is “initialConfiguration” variable.
-When is to “true”, then the power meter is in the initial configuration stage and set “knownWeight” variable in next variable.
-Probably the best way to properly measure “scaleValueToKgEquivalent” value is to hang a heavy thing (with a known weight) on a crank in horizontal position and then read the value from logs.
-It is obvious that a heavier thing can give more accurate factor.
+When is set to “true”, then the power meter is in the initial configuration stage.
+The best way to properly measure “scaleValueToKgEquivalent” value is to hang a heavy thing (with a known weight set in ”knownWeight” variable) on a crank in horizontal position and then read the value from logs.
+The heavier thing can give more accurate factor.
 The second calibration step is always performed after the power meter is started.
-Each time, for the first 30 seconds, do not touch the crank for the calibration to be succeeded.
+Each time, for the first 30 seconds, do not touch the crank for the calibration to succeed.
 During this process a red led is blinking.

 # Compatibility
 The power meter should work with any bike computer, sport watch or smartphone application with Bluetooth Low Energy and bike power meter support.
 The power meter was tested with: